ppy/osu-wiki/wiki/People/Nomination_Assessment_Team/Evaluations/en.md

 ### Activity

 Whenever a Beatmap Nominator's evaluation is created, their activity will be checked automatically by the BN website.
-If it fails to meet the [minimum requirements](/wiki/People/Beatmap_Nominators/Rules#activity), then the evaluation will be automatically moved to the group phase and have its consensus set to an activity warning or a removal, depending on the activity.
-Then, a member of the NAT will sanity check said evaluation, and send it if there are no issues.
+If it fails to meet the [minimum requirements](/wiki/People/Beatmap_Nominators/Rules#activity), then that nominator will be automatically notified that they have 7 days to meet the activity requirements.
+Failing to meet the required activity by the end of the grace period may result in the nominator being removed on standard terms.

-If a Beatmap Nominator is returning from a good-term resignation and they have not reached their minimum activity within the first 30 days, a new evaluation will be created following the same procedure as above, with the consensus set to a removal.
+If a Beatmap Nominator is returning from a good-term resignation and they have not reached their minimum activity within the first 30 days, a new evaluation will be created following the same procedure as above and that nominator may be removed.